 - Two letters of reference, one of which should be from your supervisor or head of department, and should confirm your status as well as support your application.

 You can not enter the Young Scientist Award without submitting an abstract to another session running at the Annual Conference.
 Your abstract can either be submitted for a poster or an oral presentation.
-Click here to see what sessions are taking place at the Annual Conference.
+Visit the Annual Conference event page for the most up to date information regarding which sessions are taking place in 2023.

 Extended abstracts should be based on the abstract you submitted for the Annual Conference.
 It is the opportunity to showcase and describe your research in more detail to the judging panel.

 Please download our abstract template which details how the abstract should be structured and what should be included in the extended abstract.

 The extended abstracts will be judged by a panel of the SEB's Honorary Officers.
 Extended abstracts will be marked using the below criteria so please ensure your submission takes all these points into consideration.

 - Did the introductory sentence(s) clearly outline the nature & scope of the problem?

 - Were the aims/questions and/or hypotheses clearly articulated?

 - Was the approach clearly described and appropriate for the aims/questions of the research?